A Lesson to Learn: Sea Limited (SE)

 Loop Capital gave a rating of “Hold” to SE, setting the target price at $190 in the report published on January 19th of the current year.

-During the last 5 trading sessions, SE fell by -2.46%, which changed the moving average for the period of 200-days by -66.32% in comparison to the 20-day moving average, which settled at $117.39.
-In addition, Sea Limited saw -60.76% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SE rose by +30.13%, which changed the moving average for the period of 200-days by -55.52% in comparison to the 20-day moving average, which settled at $110.91.
+In addition, Sea Limited saw -48.94% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SE